You can also access the media library through HTTP/HTTPS. For more information, see API reference.

 The media library provides global category management.
 You can associate each media set with a category and quickly retrieve a media set.

 A media set contains an input file and several output files (videos and screenshots).
 You can query the detailed input and output information of a returned media set.

 Input information includes the basic attributes (width, height, duration, size, bit rate, and frame rate) and details (container encapsulation, video, audio, subtitle stream, and detailed attributes of the encapsulation and stream) of a video.

-Output information includes the basic attributes (width, height, duration, size, bit rate, and frame rate) and OSS URL of a video, and the type (single-frame and batch) and OSS URL of a screenshot.
+Output information includes the basic attributes (width, height, duration, size, bit rate, and frame rate), OSS URL of a video as well as the type (single-frame and batch) and the OSS URL of a screenshot.